Pleistoscene/final-assignment-sop/README.md

 - Configure static IP and DNS
 - Install and promote the server to a Domain Controller
 - Set up DNS and DHCP services
-- Test the network setup with a client machine

 ## Prerequisites
 Before proceeding with the steps outlined in this SOP, ensure the following prerequisites are met: